hkcountryman/latex_to_png/README.md

 ![header](https://github.com/hkcountryman/latex_to_png/blob/assets/header_blue.png)
 # ltxpng
 This program lets you generate PNGs from LaTeX commands, which are saved as .tex files should you wish to edit your PNG.
-All created files can be found in ~/Documents/texdir.
+All created files can be found in a directory called texdir.

 ## Requirements
 You must be running a Debian-based Linux distribution and you must have Python 3.5 or newer.